 - 1. Wear see-through clothing. - 2.
-Wear sunglasses -indoors unless approved by an administrator. - 3.
+Wear sunglasses indoors unless approved by an administrator. - 3.
 Wear clothing that presents a hazard to the health or safety of the student or to others in the school. - 4.
-Wear clothing that interferes with school work, create disorder, or disrupt the educational program. - 5.
+Wear clothing that interferes with school work, creates disorder, or disrupts the educational program. - 5.
 Wear clothing that may cause excessive wear or damage to school property.

 - 6. Wear clothing that prevents the student from achieving their own educational objectives because of blocked vision or restricted movement. - 7.
 Wear clothing or accessories that depict offensive text, graphics, or other representations.
-Examples include but not limited to: - a. weapons; - b. alcohol, drug or tobacco-related information; - c. obscenities: - d. put-downs negative stereotypes, sexual innuendo, sexually suggestive pictures, sayings, or slogans; - e. hate speech, known symbols of hate targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation or any other protected class; - f. alcohol, drug or tobacco-related information; - g. gang activity; - h. tattoos depicting these items must be covered.
+Examples include but not limited to: - a. unlawful use of weapons - b. alcohol, drug or tobacco-related information; - c. obscenities: - d. put-downs negative stereotypes, sexual innuendo, sexually suggestive pictures, sayings, or slogans; - e. hate speech, known symbols of hate targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation or any other protected class; - f. gang activity; - g. tattoos depicting these items must be covered.